Best Stall Bar Reviews for Home Use

 This is the very first stall bar that is completely made out of metal!
 In fact, it's made out of steel, so it has a whopping 1000 pounds limit!
-This is much more than any of the stall bars we described here, so be free to abuse this stall to the max.Read more
+This is much more than any of the wall bars we described here, so be free to abuse this stall to the max.Read more

 Every component of this piece is laser cut, fit to perfection, giving it the ideal integrity, while the assembly is easy.
-This is also the first space-saving stall bar, only six foot tall, while the wall mount can fit in tight spaces and small rooms.
+This is also the first space-saving gymnastics stall bars, only six foot tall, while the wall mount can fit in tight spaces and small rooms.
 There are fourteen metal rungs.
 The extra bar for pull-ups can be retracted and extended at will, maximizing the space-saving property.
 There is height adjusting cable arms present as well.

 4. Vita Vibe Stall Bar